Evaluation of music in Zambia: preferences

 The importance of town versus the unimportance of town music in the 1980s

-Two points as to this apparent discrepancy.
+Two points address this apparent discrepancy.

 In the 2000s